Tinamiyeun/workout-planner/README.md

 This is the front end of the application and it uses React.

-In the Project directory, you can run:
+In the Project directory,

 create a .env file, and paste these line in it:

 REACT_APP_RAPID_API_KEY=ee3632c55amsh1871b7ef5e15bb0p1bc756jsn703f0f787969
 REACT_APP_SERVER_URL='http://localhost:3001'

+Then you can run:

 npm start